Common Signs Could Mean You Have A Thyroid Condition

-Thyroid disorders affect millions of people, and they’re more common in women than men.
-But the most common types of thyroid disorders are hypothyroidism (underactive thyroid) and hyperthyroidism (overactive thyroid).
-And underactive thyroid means your body isn’t producing enough of the thyroid hormone, and overactive means the opposite.
+Thyroid disorders affect millions of people.
+The two common types of thyroid disorders are hypothyroidism (underactive) and hyperthyroidism (overactive).
+An underactive thyroid means your body isn’t producing enough thyroid hormones, and overactive means the opposite.
+Consult your doctor if you notice these common signs of a thyroid problem, especially if you experience one specific behavioral trait (on page 10).

 When your thyroid produces too little hormone, your metabolism is affected.
 This can reduce the amount of moisture in your skin.
 It ends up becoming dry and flaky, and you feel like you have to moisturize far more often than you used to.
 Dry skin is common in winter, but if you moisturize frequently or live in a warmer environment and still notice dry skin, talk to your doctor.